polimediaupv/paella/doc/adopter_doc/build_paella.md

 	gulp build.release
 ```

-A new folder (called 'build') will be created	with the player and a test repository.
-You will find paella at 'build/player'.
+A new folder (named `build`) will be created with the player and a test repository.
+You will find paella at `build/player`.

 ## Test Paella